alexa-samples/skill-sample-nodejs-fact/README.md

 To make the development of skills easier, we have created the ASK SDK for Node.js.
 We will be using this module to deploy the sample.
 The Alexa SDK is available on [GitHub](https://github.com/alexa/alexa-skills-kit-sdk-for-nodejs) and can be deployed as a Node package from within your Node.js environment.

- 1. First, you will need to download the sample repository
-    * On GitHub, navigate to the [Fact skill repository](https://github.com/alexa/skill-sample-nodejs-fact) Click download (the green button) to download the repository to your local machine.

- 2. To leverage the SDK for ASK you will need to install Node.js and update npm.
-To set this up on your machine, [follow these steps](https://docs.npmjs.com/getting-started/installing-node).

- 3. Once you have the source downloaded, Node installed and npm updated, you are ready to install the Alexa SDK.
-Install this in the same directory as your src/index.js file for your skill.
-Change the directory to the src directory of your skill, and then in the command line, type:

-    ```
-    npm install --save alexa-sdk
-    ```
-    Once this is installed you will need to include the **node_modules** directory with the source code for your skill when you compress the src for uploading to AWS Lambda.
-Let's do this with the example.

- 4. Navigate to where you downloaded the sample repository and installed the Alexa SDK in step 3.
-Select the **src** directory.

- 5. Compress the files inside the src directory into a zip file. **Remember**, do not compress the src directory itself, just the files within the directory, the index.js file and the node_modules folder.
-Your compressed file should show up in the src directory.
-You will use this file in a later step.

 ### Create an AWS Account

  ![](https://s3.amazonaws.com/lantern-code-samples-images/fact/aws_home.png)